Malevolent Creation: History

-In October 2022, former CKY frontman Deron Miller joined the band as the new lead guitarist and vocalist.
-With the change in lineup, the band is currently writing their fourteenth album, with new drummer Ronnie Parmer.
+In October 2022, former CKY frontman Deron Miller joined the band as the new guitarist and vocalist.
+With the change in lineup, the band began writing their fourteenth album, with new drummer Ronnie Parmer.

 In March 2024, it was announced that bassist Josh Gibbs had left the band and was replaced with Jesse Jolly.
-Although Jolly was brought into the band as the new bassist, he would also become the new lead vocalist of the band as well after the September 2024 dismissal of Deron Miller.
+Although Jolly was brought into the band as the new bassist, he would also become the new lead vocalist of the band as well after the September 2024 departure of Deron Miller.
 Malevolent Creation became a three-piece for the first time in the band's history during this period and remained as such until it was announced that former Deicide guitarist Chris Cannella had joined the band.

 On July 16, 2025, Fasciana was admitted to the hospital with bacterial pneumonia, he was subsequently put in a medically induced coma for eight days and was in the hospital for three weeks.

+On November 29, 2025, Malevolent Creation announced that Deron Miller was rejoining the band and they would be spending most of 2026 focusing work on their upcoming fourteenth studio album Return Fire.